Next Steps for Transfer Huskies

 Step 3: Review how your credits transfer.

-An evaluation of your transfer credits will be available three to four weeks after you’ve been admitted.
+An evaluation of your transfer credits will be available a few weeks after you’ve been admitted.
 We’ll email you at both your personal and NIU email addresses when it’s ready.
-You may view the transfer credit report in MyNIU by going to your Student Center.
-Please contact the Office of Admissions at transfercenter@niu.edu if you have questions about your transfer evaluation.
+You may view your transfer credit report in MyNIU by going to your Student Center.
+Please contact our Office of Admissions at admissions@niu.edu if you have questions about your transfer evaluation.

 Step 4: Apply for financial aid and/or send NIU your FAFSA.

-If you’re an Illinois resident but are ineligible for federal aid as an undocumented student, you can still apply for state assistance.
-Find out whether you should complete the Alternative Application for Illinois Financial Aid instead of the FAFSA.
+If you’re an Illinois resident but are ineligible for federal aid as an undocumented student, you can still apply for state assistance through the Alternative Application for Illinois Financial Aid.

 Step 5: Register for Orientation.

-Important: If you want to change your major, you must do so before registering for Orientation.
+Important: Thinking about changing your major?
+You need to do so before registering for Orientation.

 Complete These Steps Before You Attend Orientation.